danielk333/hardtarget/htdocs/source/quickstart.rst

 Quickstart
 ===========

-This page walks through the basic steps of radar analysis using Hardtarget.
+These are the basic steps working with radar data using Hardtarget.

 Download Eiscat radar data